 WPBakery Page Builder offers a similar 50+ elements in its core:

 Beyond those elements, there’s also a massive WPBakery Page Builder add-ons community that can give you access to 200+ additional elements, which is larger than Elementor’s add-on community.
+And you can even create your own addon with a special plugin.

 In terms of built-in elements, the two are fairly equal.
 But when you consider the number of elements that are easily available via add-ons, WPBakery Page Builder definitely has the edge with its 200+ add-ons.